Visiting Narai-juku, Suwa, and Shiojiri (Nagano): Enjoying Japan's Gorgeous Countryside

 The magnificent 1000-person bath!
 Katakurakan, made by the silk emperor

-For their final stop in Suwa, they arrived at the Katakurakan, an impressive retro Western-style building nestled along the eastern shore of Lake Suwa.
+For their final stop in Suwa, they visited the Katakurakan—a striking retro Western-style building along the eastern shore of Lake Suwa.

 The director, Mr. Yamazaki, showed them around the hall annex.
 Every part of the interior has been decorated with elaborate designs by skilled craftsmen.

-"Marshal-Admiral Togo Heihachiro," he revealed, "personally penned a congratulatory message when the construction of this building was completed."
+"Marshal-Admiral Togo Heihachiro," he said, "personally wrote a congratulatory message when this building was completed."

-Morita, connecting the dots to the broader historical context, recalled, "I believe I've heard that the silk industry played a role in earning the foreign currency used to purchase the warships that defeated the Russian navy."
+Morita nodded, making the connection.
+"I remember hearing that the silk industry helped generate the foreign currency used to buy the warships that defeated the Russian navy."

 Katakurakan is famous for its Sennin bath, but unfortunately, there was not enough time to take a bath because it was getting close to the time to take the express bus back to the city.